 A big difference between making money online by doing freelance jobs and starting a business is that the former brings you money as long as you do them and the latter brings you money even if you don’t do much when the business is self-sustainable.

-When you stop doing freelance and online works, money flow stops, but with businesses, you try hard at first and reach a level that you don’t need to do anything but money still comes.
+When you stop doing freelance and online work, money flow stops, but with businesses, you try hard at first and reach a level where you don’t need to do anything but money still comes.
 How?
 Because of business automation.
 To put it into perspective, you outsource works to others, whether employees or other third parties and only manage them.

 At first, of course, you have to do a lot of work and handle lots of stuff, but later in the process of business development, if you don’t make such mistakes, you barely need to do anything and the money will flow into your business.